Frequently Asked Questions

 Kettlebells of different weights by Technogym

 - 14. Is there pre- and post-natal yoga available at Soneva Fushi?

 - 1. What can I do at Soneva Fushi?

 1. Is Soneva Fushi family-friendly?

 Yes, absolutely!
-The island takes guests young and old on a Robinson Crusoe-style castaway adventure, with winding paths through the leafy jungle, wildlife galore (from adorable bunnies to friendly lizards), pristine beaches with warm, shallow waters, and so much to explore.
+The island takes guests young and old on an island castaway adventure, with winding paths through the leafy jungle, wildlife galore (from adorable bunnies to friendly lizards), pristine beaches with warm, shallow waters, and so much to explore.

 Children will love The Den, a dedicated kids’ zone with an action-packed calendar of events, and special rooms for music, dressing up, cooking and more, not to mention two family friendly swimming pools and a pirate-themed playground.

 Satisfy the sweetest of teeth in the complimentary So Cool ice cream parlour and So Guilty chocolate room, or watch a movie from the comfort of your beanbag at Cinema Paradiso.
 You’ll be spoiled for choice with activities, too – from stargazing with our astronomer and searching the seas with our resident marine biologist, to family beach picnics with a personal chef and sunset cruises for spotting playful dolphins.